techcow2/Tips-Tricks-for-AI-Coder/README.md

 ## Chapter 1: Getting the AI to Do What You Want – The Power of Thoughtful Prompts

 If you’re reading this, I’m guessing you’ve heard the big buzz about using AI tools to build websites and apps.
-Maybe you’ve even opened up one of these tools—ChatGPT, GitHub Copilot, or something similar—and typed, “Make me a website,” only to feel like… I don’t know… something was still missing.
+Maybe you’ve even opened up one of these tools—Cursor, ChatGPT, GitHub Copilot, or something similar—and typed, “Make me a website,” only to feel like… I don’t know… something was still missing.
 Maybe the AI gave you a mishmash of code, and now you’re staring at your screen, thinking, “What on earth do I do with this?”

 Don’t worry—you’re not alone.
 We all start somewhere, and I’m thrilled you’re here because that’s where this guide comes in.